How to make a professional liability claim in 3 easy steps

 No one expects to be sued, but it happens.
-In fact, a 2014 survey by Hiscox shows 13 percent of SBOs have been sued by a vendor, employee, or client, and 47 percent say the lawsuit had negative impact on their business’s finances.
+In fact, a 2014 survey by Hiscox shows 13% of small business owners have been sued by a vendor, employee, or client, and 47% say the lawsuit had a negative impact on their business’s finances.

 Contact your provider immediately after your client…

 Pro tip: Make that call sooner rather than later.
-According to Shavon J. Smith, a small business attorney and founder of SJS Law Firm (@TheSJSLawFirm), “Many small businesses forget about promptly notifying their insurance company."
+According to Shavon J. Smith, a small business attorney and founder of SJS Law Firm, “Many small businesses forget about promptly notifying their insurance company."

 Lastly, you want to give your insurer and your lawyer ample notice.
 “Ignoring the notice or waiting until the last possible minute gives your attorney less time to prepare an effective initial response,” says Smith.